Quick Guide to Visiting the Grotto in Portland, OR

 Sunday Mass is held at 8 AM, 10 AM, and 12 PM.
 The second two are held outside in the Grotto Plaza in warmer months when weather permits.
 Otherwise, they take place in the Chapel of Mary.

-There are a variety of other ceremonies and special events that take place at the Grotto.
+A variety of other ceremonies and special events take place at the Grotto.
 Find a full list here.

 Chapel of St. Anne